NSW Update: Combustible Cladding Performance Solutions

 - Cavity barriers as per current regulation.

-In cases where you cannot comply with CV3, builders and asset owners will often rely on developing a performance solution to provide rectification.
+In cases where you cannot comply with CV3, builders and asset owners will often develop a performance solution to provide rectification.
 A performance solution allows them to satisfy compliance requirements using an alternative method or approach.
-The performance approach must be certified by relevant building authorities and/or experts.
+The performance approach must be certified by relevant building authorities or experts.

-This view is expanding for building approvals for ACP to require supporting verification of solutions from:
+Building approvals for affected composite panels (ACP) require supporting verification of solutions from:

 - An accredited C10 Fire Safety Engineer.